tylerneylon/small_notes/mind_model/mind_model.md

  $\,$
 ]

-This post explains a simple model of how minds may work.
+This article explains a simple model of how minds might work.
 I'm motivated by the success of AI-based language models to look at the future of digital minds.
-The model presented here is not detailed enough for a full implementation, but it's more detailed than the popular models of minds I've been able to read about in my background research.
+I'll present a conceptual data-flow architecture that can account for several key features of minds: the ability to initiate actions (agency), learning, thinking, and introspection.
+I'll describe the model at a high level, but I'll also try to anchor it in terms of existing AI systems to argue that something like this is realistic to build today.

 I can imagine two goals of a mind model: to understand human brains, or to create digital minds.
 These goals overlap
 because the most impressive mind we know of is the human brain[^1].
-Because of this overlap, I'll aim for a mind model that can account for human behavior --- though my primary motivation is the creation of digital minds.
+My primary motivation is the creation of digital minds, but --- because of the overlap in the goals --- I'll aim for a mind model that can account for the way human minds work.

 <!-- TODO: Turn the footnote into a side note. -->